 Market Sector Update

-- The Fund had a strong positive return for the quarter and finished above its benchmark index (before the effect of sales charges).
+- The Fund posted a negative return for the quarter and trailed the negative return of its benchmark index.

-- We believe exploration & production companies, oil service companies and infrastructure providers may be the main beneficiaries of potential expansion in oil production.
+- We believe the U.S. will continue to increase oil and gas production but at a slower rate because of the price decline.
+We believe exploration & production companies, oil service companies and infrastructure providers will remain the main beneficiaries of this growth.

 Risk factors.
 As with any mutual fund, the value of the Fund's shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Investing in companies involved in one specified sector may be more risky and volatile than an investment with greater diversification.
 Investing in the energy sector can be riskier than other types of investment activities because of a range of factors, including price fluctuation caused by real and perceived inflationary trends and political developments, and the cost assumed by energy companies in complying with environmental safety regulations.
 These and other risks are more fully described in the Fund’s prospectus.